Biomedical Engineering, Ph.D.

 The state-of-the-art research taking place in the department is supported by engineering strengths in medical imaging, signal processing and analysis, modeling and control of complex living/non-living systems, big data management and visualization, design of microfluidic devices, biomaterials, control and modulation of cellular behavior, biomechanics, and systems biology.

 A BS degree in biomedical engineering or a related field of science or engineering is generally required for admission to the BME Ph.D. program.
 Applicants with degrees in other fields or from other colleges may be admitted with undergraduate or graduate deficiencies as evaluated by the Graduate Admissions Committee.
 Students entering at the BME Ph.D. program with an MS degree are expected to have an MS degree in biomedical engineering or a related field of science, medicine, or engineering.
 In addition to the degree requirement, acceptance to the program will depend on (1) academic excellence, (2) research interests congruent with those of program faculty, and (3) positive recommendations (e.g., from former research advisors).
 GRE scores are optional.
 Admissions committee members or faculty members whose research interests match those of the candidate, either in person or by a conference call, will interview viable candidates.
+Accepted students are directly admitted to an interested faculty members lab.
+Therefore, we strongly advise that interested students specify possible faculty advisors in the application materials and statement of purpose.
 Enrollment in the NYU Global Fellows program is available to those who choose a research advisor at the NYU Abu Dhabi campus.

 Find out more about Admission Requirements.